12 Things to Do in New York in October

 Bryant Park in New York| ©Alexander Spatari

-Wouldn't you have guessed that dozens of birds migrate to New York every year?
-The city of skyscrapers is home to a large number of bird species, and they too live the American dream in Bryant Park!
-On the other hand, as usual, I'd love to live here too.
+Would you ever have imagined that dozens of birds migrate to New York every year?
+The city of skyscrapers is home to a large number of bird species.
+They too are living the American dream in Bryant Park!
+And why not?
+I'd love to live here too.

 If you're travelling in October, you're in luck!
-Because this park hosts a free (yes, free!) bird watching tour in September and October.
-You'll discover the amazing diversity of species that live in Bryant Park during the migratory season.
+Because in September and October, this park offers a free (yes, free!) bird watching tour.
+On this tour, you'll discover the surprising diversity of species that live in Bryant Park during the migratory season.

-The guided tour takes place on Mondays and Thursdays with an environmental educator and no registration is required.
-Did you know that more than 130 different species of birds have passed through this enclave?
-Oh, New York, New York...
-What can you expect.
+The guided tour takes place on Mondays and Thursdays with an environmental educator, and no prior registration is required.
+Did you know that more than 130 different bird species have passed through this enclave?
+Ah, New York, New York...
+What is it about this city?

 • Date: 6 September to 14 October 2021.